rofe33/Bibles/README.md

 		- <a href="https://github.com/0xR3V/Bibles/raw/main/English/Douay-Rheims%201899%20American%20Edition%20(DRA)/The%20Old%20Testament/DRA-the-old-testament.pdf">Download The Old Testament</a>
 		- <a href="https://github.com/0xR3V/Bibles/raw/main/English/Douay-Rheims%201899%20American%20Edition%20(DRA)/The%20Old%20Testament%20%26%20The%20New%20Testament/DRA.pdf">Download The Old Testament & The New Testament</a>
 	- [x] Geneva Bible 1599
-		- /Y<a href="https://github.com/0xR3V/Bibles/raw/main/English/Geneva%20Bible%201599/The%20New%20Testament/Geneva1599-the-new-testament.pdf">Download The New Testament</a>
+		- <a href="https://github.com/0xR3V/Bibles/raw/main/English/Geneva%20Bible%201599/The%20New%20Testament/Geneva1599-the-new-testament.pdf">Download The New Testament</a>
 		- <a href="https://github.com/0xR3V/Bibles/raw/main/English/Geneva%20Bible%201599/The%20Old%20Testament/Geneva1599-the-old-testament.pdf">Download The Old Testament</a>
 		- <a href="https://github.com/0xR3V/Bibles/raw/main/English/Geneva%20Bible%201599/The%20Old%20Testament%20%26%20The%20New%20Testament/Geneva1599.pdf">Download The Old Testament & The New Testament</a>
 	- [x] King James Version (KJV)